Giggleswick

-Giggleswick, a village and civil parish in the Craven district of North Yorkshire, England, lies on the B6480 road, less than 1 mi north-west of the town of Settle and divided from it by the River Ribble.
+Giggleswick, a village and civil parish in North Yorkshire, England, lies on the B6480 road, less than 1 mi north-west of the town of Settle and divided from it by the River Ribble.
 It is the site of Giggleswick School.
-The village belonged to the West Riding of Yorkshire until 1974.

-Etymology
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

+Toponymy

-A Dictionary of British Place Names contains the entry:
+A Dictionary of British Place Names (2011) contains the entry: